Thyroid Disease Testing - CAM 135

 1. A personal or family history of thyroid dysfunction.

-2. Personal or family history of type 1 diabetes or other autoimmune disorder.
+2. Personal or family history of Type 1 diabetes or other autoimmune disorder.

 3. Prescribed drugs that can interfere with thyroid function: